December 21, 2012

 Oscar Niemeyer Was Once Considered to Head the GSD

-What could have been if Niemeyer had been called to Cambridge?
+What could have been built if Niemeyer’s carreer had been different?
 Two architects imagine the possibilities.

 Alfonso Eduardo Reidy.
 Primary school and gymnasium, Rio de Janeiro, Brazil, 1948-1950.
 Printed in Latin American Architecture Since 1945, Museum of Modern Art, New York, 1955.